Skip to main content

 Go to the Source tab and click on fork.
 Choose version 0.1 .

-Now you can build the actor.
+Now you can build the Actor.
 Don't forget to then tag this version as version-0-1 and change the default version (tag) in Settings.
 You should also update the change-log in your README.md so that your users know what changes each version brings.

 Automatic notification about new version